TonicAI/textual/docs/source/redact/redacting_files.rst

     with open('<Path to file to redact>', 'rb') as f: j = redact.start_file_redaction(f.read(),'<File Name>')

-    # Specify generator_config to determine which entities are 'Redacted', 'Synthesis', and 'Off'.
+    # Specify generator_config to determine which entity types are 'Redacted', 'Synthesis', and 'Off'.
     # 'Redacted' is the default.
 To override the default, use the generator_default param.
     new_bytes = redact.download_redacted_file(j)